JohnTroony/Blisqy/README.md

 [-] photoblog

-[+] Getting  number of TABLES ...
+[+] Getting  number of TABLES from schema
 [-] 4

-[+] Getting  all TABLE NAMES from Schema ...
+[+] Getting  all TABLE NAMES from Schema
 [-] categories
 [-] pictures
 [-] stats
 [-] users

-[+] Getting  Columns and Rows from Schema ....
+[+] Getting Columns and Rows from Schema
-Preparing to get  all Columns in Table : categories .
+Preparing to get  all Columns in Table : categories
 =====================================================